Bridlington: Primary

 Bridlington Civil Parish has seven primary schools, counting Burlington Infant and Junior together.
 All are mixed gender, for pupils between three or four and eleven years of age.

 Bay Primary School in St Alban Road had 335 pupils in 2013.
 Burlington Infant School in Marton Road had 239.
 Burlington Junior School, also in Marton Road, had 320 pupils.
 Hilderthorpe Primary School in Shaftesbury Road had 328 pupils.
 Martongate Primary School in Martongate had 424 pupils.
 Quay Academy in Oxford Street had 390 pupils.
-Our Lady and Saint Peter RC Primary School, built in 1977 (formerly St Mary's R.C.
+Our Lady and Saint Peter RC Primary academy, built in 1977 (formerly St Mary's R.C.
 Primary School) is located in George Street and had 210 pupils.
 New Pasture Lane Primary School in Burstall Hill had 177 pupils.

 Secondary

 Bridlington School is a mixed-gender specialist Sports and Design and Technology College for 11–18-year-olds.
 Located in Bessingby Road on the outskirts of the town, it had a 2013 capacity of 1,244 pupils.
 There have been many notable past pupils.

 Headlands School in Sewerby Road caters for mixed-gender eleven to 18-year-olds.
 It partners the town's other secondary school and had a 2013 capacity of 1,485 pupils.